Helium-Labs/Zorkin/README.md

 - Given that the association between a user and an OAuth2 client application can change over time, it is crucial to have a reliable and decentralized method for account recovery.
 To address this, the recovery mechanism, ZK-Email, is leveraged at the time of user registration.
 Using ZK-Email, if a user loses access to their account, they can prove ownership by demonstrating that they have access to a specific recovery email address that was initially used during the sign-up process.
 ZK-Email utilizes zero-knowledge proof technology to allow users to authenticate their email ownership without revealing sensitive information.

-#### Revocation of an Active Session
+#### Authorized Session Revocation

-Client-side revocation can be achieved by rekeying to the base account once in an authorized session.
-Remote revocation is only possible in a stateful variant of the solution, that's explored in a later section.
+The SessionAccount has a template variable for a public key of a key held by the user of the Zorkin service, which allows them to revoke any active session by rekeying the SessionAccount back to the base SessionAccount.
+This is useful in the event of SessionAccount loss of access for any reason, such as a malicious takeover or simply as a safety measure to prevent long range attacks that might utilise an old unexpired Session key.

 #### Proof Generation Deferral